Mikaël Kingsbury: Reaching New Heights: World Cup & World Championship Records and Olympic Success

 Kingsbury had to wait nearly nine months for another opportunity to set the men's record for World Cup moguls skiing victories.
 He made good on this chance at the 2015–16 season-opening dual moguls event in Finland by defeating Benjamin Cavet of France 20–15 in the finals en route to claiming the moguls and Freestyle overall crystal globes for the fifth straight season.
 During the 2016–17 season, Kingsbury became the first skier to sweep the single and dual moguls competitions in Deer Valley for a second time.
 In the dual moguls, he beat his opponents by a combined score of 144–31 to earn his 58th men's World Cup podium, surpassing Edgar Grospiron for most all-time while extending his all-time record for wins to 37.

-In January 2018, Kingsbury set a new record for the most World Cup wins, surpassing Hannah Kearney of the US at 47.
+In January 2018, Kingsbury set a new record for the most World Cup wins, surpassing Hannah Kearney's 47.
 The next month, Kingsbury won his elusive Olympic gold medal in Pyeongchang with a score of 86.63.
 On December 11, Kingsbury was rewarded for his record-setting season when he was awarded the Lou Marsh Trophy, honouring Canada's top athlete of the year.
 This was followed by The Canadian Press' male athlete of the year Lionel Conacher Award on December 27; in both cases, he was the first freestyle skier to win the award.

 Kingsbury missed the first three events of the shortened 2020-2021 World cup season after fracturing his T4 and T5 vertebrae while training for the opening World Cup event.
-He returned for the final two events, winning both.
-He then won two world titles in 2 days in Kazakhstan.
+He returned for the final two World Cup season events, winning both.
+He then swept both moguls events at the 2021 Freestyle World Championships in Kazakhstan.

 On January 24, 2022, Kingsbury was named to Canada's 2022 Olympic team.
+He added another silver at Beijing 2022, becoming the first male moguls skier to ever win three Olympic medals.

-In 2023 he became the first four-time winner of the singles moguls world championship, before repeating as dual moguls world champion for the 3rd straight time (four in total), making him an eight-time world champion.
+In 2023 he became the first four-time winner of the singles moguls world championship, before extending his record number of dual moguls world championship gold titles to 4, achieving the sweep of both moguls events for the 3rd straight World Championship.

+Kingsbury swept all three World Cup Moguls season titles in 2024-25 - singles, dual, and overall moguls, with a season total of 13 medals (nine golds, four silvers) across 16 events, raising his career World Cup event wins to 99.
+He followed this up with his 14th and 15th medals at the 2025 World Championships, capped by his 9th gold medal and 4th straight dual moguls title.